Sustainable Finance Disclosure Regulation Information

-Find more information on CEP’s remuneration policies.
+Find more information on Citibank Europe Plc’s remuneration policies.

-In particular, see Section 2 (risk) and Section 16 (remuneration) of the document titled “Pillar 3 Disclosures 31 December 2019 Citibank Holdings Ireland Limited and its Operating Entity, Citibank Europe Plc”, which among other things, notes the following:
+In particular, see Section 2 (risk) and Section 16 (remuneration) of the document titled “Pillar 3 Disclosures 31 December 2020 Citibank Holdings Ireland Limited and its Operating Entity, Citibank Europe Plc”, which among other things, notes the following:

-“CEP has in addition a robust and sound remuneration strategy in place, supported by effective employee compensation structures balancing strategic goals and behaviour.
-The CEP remuneration strategy promotes sound and effective risk management, and supports CEP’s strategy, objectives and the long term interests of the organisation.”
+“Citibank Europe Plc (CEP) has in addition a robust and sound remuneration strategy in place, supported by effective employee compensation structures balancing strategic goals and behaviour.
+The CEP remuneration strategy promotes sound and effective risk management, and supports CEP’s strategy, objectives and the long-term interests of the organisation.”